SalDevOfficial/kali4win/README.md

 # kali4win
 This is a project in the works which is basically a simulation of the kali linux terminal on windows, written in batch.
-You can write basic linux commands in the terminal and pray that everything works as it should (some bugs do occur) Not all commands are implemented as this is just a demo version and I hope to keep updating it to improve it.
+You can write basic linux commands in the terminal and pray that everything works as it should (some bugs do occur) I also made some directories you would see in a linux file system so you can play around there too.
+Not all commands are implemented as this is just a demo version and I hope to keep updating it to improve it.
 Thanks for downloading! -from your young developer, anturaz